Estimating the Effect of Central Bank Independence on Inflation Using Longitudinal Targeted Maximum Likelihood Estimation: Introduction

 Some more recent work has attempted to overcome at least parts of these problems.
-For example, \citet{crowe2007evolution,crowe2008central} use a panel data setup with two time intervals, and \citet{klomp2010central} work with a random coefficient panel model.
+For example, \citet{crowe2007evolution,crowe2008central} use a panel data setup with two time intervals, and \citet{klomp2010central} work with a random coefficient panel model to answer the question of interest in a longitudinal setup.
 Other authors, e.g., \citet{walsh2005optimal}, acknowledge not only that current CBI may cause future inflation but also that current inflation is possibly related to future CBI status.
-Several authors have thus tried to use instrumental variable approaches but have been unable to find strong instruments \citep{crowe2008central,jacome2008there}.
+Several authors have thus tried to use instrumental variable approaches to estimate the effect of CBI on inflation within a causal framework, but have been unable to find strong instruments \citep{crowe2008central,jacome2008there}.

 It is clear that evaluating the effect of CBI on inflation requires a longitudinal causal estimation approach.
-However, it has been shown repeatedly that standard regression approaches are typically not suitable to answer causal questions, particularly when the setup is longitudinal and when the confounders of the outcome-intervention relationship are affected by previous intervention decisions (\citealp{Daniel:2013}).
+However, it has been shown repeatedly that standard regression approaches are typically not suitable to answer causal questions, particularly when the setup is longitudinal and when the time-dependent confounders of the outcome-intervention relationship are affected by previous intervention decisions (\citealp{greenland1998introduction, Daniel:2013}).
 There are at least three methods to evaluate the effect of longitudinal (multiple time-point) interventions on an outcome in such complex situations: 1) inverse probability of treatment weighted (IPTW) approaches (\citealp{Robins:2000}); 2) standardization with respect to the time-dependent confounders (i.e., g-formula-type approaches \citep{Robins:1986, Bang:2005}); and 3) doubly robust methods, such as targeted maximum-likelihood estimation (TMLE, \citealp{vanderLaan:2011}), which can be seen as a combination and generalization of the other two approaches.